zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * This is used for hashlocking, because we need to prove at what height a pre-image was available.
 * This is used for sortition operators to record the fact that they have signed a merkel root of a sortition database.

-6) rng value tx
+6) rng response tx

-* contains 129 hashes, evenly spaid along the progress of computing the vdf.
+* contains 129 hashes, evenly spaced along the progress of computing the vdf.

 7) rng challange tx